charlie-rudenstal/get/Readme.md

 - `agilezen` is the plugin
 - `tickets` is an action on agilezen
 - `order by` is a general action provided by get
-- `id` is an attribute in the result
+- `id` is an attribute of the result
 - `from` and `and` are unknowns and therefore ignored

 This project is not ready for use unless you intend to hack on it.